aka: Word Mangler

-Brandon, don't you dare come back without your brother, or I'm going to commit Hare Krishna!
-Brandon:
+Mrs. Walsh: Brandon, don't you dare come back without your brother, or I'm going to commit Hare Krishna!

 - In the original 1960 The Little Shop of Horrors, Gravis Muschnik is asked if there's a Latin name for Audrey, Jr., and, since there isn't, writes it off by saying "Yeah, but who can denounce it?".
 Audrey (the person, not the plant), meanwhile, once mentions "cesarean salad".